-Plaisir aux noix is a creation of Gaston Lenôtre, the founder of "Lenôtre" a culinary empire.
-The original plaisir aux noix filling is based on crème Anglaise buttercream enlightened with Italian meringue.
-It can also be achieved using mousseline cream.
+Plaisir aux noix is a creation of Gaston Lenôtre, the founder of Lenôtre, a culinary empire.
+The original plaisir aux noix filling is a crème Anglaise based buttercream enlightened with Italian meringue.
 This version is based on diplomate cream which offers an incredible mouthfeel.
-The succès biscuit (almond) is a variant from the dacquoise biscuit (hazelnut); a cross between macaron and meringue.

 Toss walnuts in sugar and cook until caramel forms; stirring constantly.
 Let cool.
-In a running food processor, blend caramelized walnuts to fine coarse and save 2.7 oz/80g for the succès biscuit.
+In a running food processor, blend caramelized walnuts to fine coarse and save 2.7 oz/80g for the succès.
 Continue to blend the remaining mixture to paste (praliné) for the diplomate cream.
 Set aside.

 In a food processor, mix powdered sugar with almond / walnut meal – add milk.
-For the meringue, beat egg whites with cream of tartar, and a third of sugar – add remaining sugar gradually, whip until stiff peaks form.
+For the meringue, beat egg whites with cream of tartar and one-third of sugar on medium speed.
+Speed up gradually adding remaining sugar – beat until stiff peaks form.
 With a rubber spatula, fold a third of the meringue into the almond-sugar mixture.
 Add remaining meringue and caramelized walnut meal.
 Turn oven on.
 Lin a baking tray with a silicone mat or parchment paper.
 Pipe out two 8'' or 9''(20/23cm) diameter disk using a #808 pastry tip (6mm Ø).

-Bake succès biscuit at 260ºF/130ºC for 1 hour and 10 min.
-Turn oven off and leave it to dry out for 20 to 30 minutes more.
+Bake succès at 260ºF/130ºC for 1 hour and 10 min.
+Turn oven off and leave it to dry for 25 minutes more.
 It should be firm to the touch.